AndreaScorza/upload_basemap/README.md

 ## Features

-- Scans specified directories (`regions` and `regions_buildings`) for TIFF files
+- Efficient upload of large files to AWS S3
-- Maintains directory structure when uploading to S3
+- Automatic handling of multipart uploads for large files
-- Tracks upload history to avoid re-uploading files
+- Progress tracking for long-running uploads
-- Uses AWS KMS encryption for secure storage
+- AWS credentials are managed securely through environment variables or IAM roles
-- Provides detailed logging of the upload process
+- Upload history is stored in PostgreSQL for reliability and concurrent access

 ## Installation